telent/liminix/doc/tutorial.rst

 device in your build system - USB ethernet adapters are cheap - or a bit of messing around unplugging cables.)

-For more information about :code:`liminix-rebuild`, see the manual section :ref:`admin:Rebuilding the system`.
+For more information about :code:`liminix-rebuild`, see the manual section :ref:`Rebuilding the system`.

 Final thoughts